vikash02R/Naan-Mudhalvan/To supply Leftover Food To Poor/README.md

-#To Supply Leftover Food to Poor
-Here You will find all the document files related to the " Prevent user deletion if assigned to an incident" Project.
+Here You will find all the document files related to the "To Supply Leftover Food to Poor"

 Team ID : NM2025TMID08758